 The Low-Carbon Energy Research (LCER) Funding Initiative (FI) is a multi-agency initiative involving the Agency for Science, Technology and Research (A*STAR), the Economic Development Board (EDB), the Energy Market Authority (EMA), the National Climate Change Secretariat (NCCS) and the National Research Foundation (NRF).
 It is co-driven by EDB and EMA, with A*STAR as the implementing agency on behalf of the Government.

 The LCER FI aims to develop low-carbon energy technologies in the domains of hydrogen and carbon capture, utilisation, and storage (CCUS), to support the decarbonisation of the power and industry sectors.
 Technologies should be cost-effective and deliver carbon abatement for Singapore, with the intention to be commercialised/deployed beyond the project timeline.

 - CCUS, focusing on capture for low-concentration CO2 and utilisation of CO2 to produce aggregates and synthetic fuels/chemicals

 Grant Call Quantum

-- Up to S$4 million per project, for a period up to 3 years
+- Up to S$10 million per project for Tier 1, and S$4 million per project for Tier 2.
+Both Tiers are for a period up to 3 years

 This grant call will focus on developing low and medium technology readiness level (TRL) technologies (i.e. low: TRL 1-3, medium: TRL 4-6).
 All proposals should focus primarily on achieving the LCER FI objectives, but also aim to achieve research excellence through the inclusion of appropriate KPIs such as citations.
 At the same time, proposals for medium-TRL technologies are encouraged to incorporate industry contributions, in cash or in-kind.